Brikwerk/nxbt/docs/Windows-and-macOS-Installation.md

 ### My adapter appears but Bluetooth isn't functional

 Typically, restarting the VM resolves the issue.
 Make sure you unplug the adapter and plug it back in when the VM has fully booted (AKA when it's possible to SSH into it).

+### Windows internal Bluetooth adapter doesn't work inside the VM / disappears from Device Manager even with the VM off / etc.

+Try hard restarting your Windows machine (i.e. hold down the power button until it powers off).
+Note that selecting Shut down from the Start menu doesn't actually perform a full shutdown as Windows attempts to save some resources for faster startup.